Navigating Electronic Health Records: Benefits and Barriers

 Integration with EHRs enables seamless integration of data from remote patient monitoring devices, such as wearable trackers, smart glucometers, or blood pressure monitors.
 By automatically capturing and transmitting patient data to EHR systems, these devices provide accurate, real-time information for healthcare providers.
 This integration enhances care management, supports chronic disease management, and empowers patients to actively participate in their healthcare.

-See also Choosing the Best Accredited Health Information Technology School
+See also Understanding the Pros and Cons of Health Information Technology

 Challenges in EHR Adoption Across Settings